Frontiers reaches 6.4 on Journal Impact Factors

 The mission of Frontiers in Materials is to provide a thematic and comprehensive open-access platform to publish the most outstanding research across materials science and technology.
 The journal is composed of an expanding list of specialty sections, each of which has a dedicated editorial board of leading experts in the field.
 Furthermore Frontiers in Materials aims to create a worldwide community of like-minded researchers in order to facilitate the exchange of ideas and to promote interaction between investigators across specialties.

 Frontiers in Materials is a member of the Committee on Publication Ethics.

 Short Name: Front.
 Mater.

 Indexed in: Google Scholar, DOAJ, CrossRef, Chemical Abstracts Service (CAS), Emerging Sources Citation Index, CLOCKSS

 Frontiers in Materials is composed of the following Specialty Sections:

-The specialty sections of Frontiers in Materials welcome submission of the following article types: Book Review, Code, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Protocols, Review, Specialty Grand Challenge, Technology Report and Systematic Review.
+The specialty sections of Frontiers in Materials welcome submission of the following article types: Book Review, Code, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Protocols, Review, Specialty Grand Challenge, Technology Report, Brief Research Report and Systematic Review.